elliotwaite/thumbnail-rating-bar-for-youtube/README.md

    * Paste your API key into the available text field.

-   * Click the "SAVE" button.
+   * Then click the "SAVE" button.

-   You're all set.
+   Now you should be good to go.
 Refresh any previously opened YouTube tabs to see the changes.

    Note: To keep your API key private, the extension only stores your API key locally on your computer using local storage.
 This can be confirmed by